-- (10) Develop, in consultation with the Local Municipalities, the Province, Federal government and the railway agencies, Land Use Compatibility Guidelines to minimize the adverse effects of noise, vibration, odour and air pollution from industrial, transportation and utility sources on sensitive land uses, including the application of separation distance between these non-compatible uses. - (11) Encourage the Local Municipalities to permit in those areas adjacent to industrial, transportation and utility uses, primarily land uses that require minimal noise, vibration, odour and air pollution abatement measures and require the proponent of development in those areas to undertake, in accordance with Regional and Ministry of the Environment guidelines, the necessary impact analysis and implement, as a condition of approval, appropriate abatement measures. - (12) Require the proponent of Achieve land use compatibility between sensitive land uses in proximity to industrial, transportation and utility sources of noise, vibration, odour and air pollutants and major facilities by: - a) requiring that such uses are planned and developed to avoid, or if avoidance is not possible, to minimize and mitigate any potential adverse effects from odour, noise, vibration, air pollutants, and other contaminants, to minimize risk to public health and safety, and to ensure the long-term operational and economic viability of major facilities to complete appropriate studies and undertake necessary mitigating actions, in accordance with Provincial guidelines, standards, and procedures as well as the Region's Land Use Compatibility Guidelines, and Air Quality Impact Assessment Guidelines, and any applicable Ministry of the Environment guidelines. - b) where avoidance is not possible, protecting the long-term viability of existing or planned industrial, manufacturing, or other uses that are vulnerable to encroachment by ensuring that the planning and development of proposed adjacent sensitive land uses are only permitted if the following are demonstrated through appropriate studies in accordance with Provincial and Regional Guidelines, standards and procedures: - [i] there is an identified need for the proposed use; - [ii] alternative locations for the proposed use have been evaluated and there are no reasonable alternative locations; - [iii] adverse effects to the proposed sensitive land use are minimized and mitigated; and - [iv] potential impacts to industrial, manufacturing or other uses are minimized and mitigated.
+- (10) Develop, in consultation with the Local Municipalities, the Province, Federal government and the railway agencies, Land Use Compatibility Guidelines to minimize the adverse effects of noise, vibration, odour and air pollution from industrial, transportation and utility sources on sensitive land uses, including the application of separation distance between these non-compatible uses. - (11) Encourage the Local Municipalities to permit in those areas adjacent to industrial, transportation and utility uses, primarily land uses that require minimal noise, vibration, odour and air pollution abatement measures and require the proponent of development in those areas to undertake, in accordance with Regional and Ministry of the Environment guidelines, the necessary impact analysis and implement, as a condition of approval, appropriate abatement measures. - (12) Achieve land use compatibility between sensitive land uses and major facilities by: - a) requiring that such uses are planned and developed to avoid, or if avoidance is not possible, to minimize and mitigate any potential adverse effects from odour, noise, vibration, air pollutants, and other contaminants, to minimize risk to public health and safety, and to ensure the long-term operational and economic viability of major facilities, in accordance with Provincial guidelines, standards, and procedures; - b) where avoidance is not possible, protecting the long-term viability of existing or planned industrial, manufacturing, or other uses that are vulnerable to encroachment by ensuring that the planning and development of proposed adjacent sensitive land uses are only permitted if the following are demonstrated through appropriate studies in accordance with Provincial guidelines, standards and procedures: - [i] there is an identified need for the proposed use; - [ii] alternative locations for the proposed use have been evaluated and there are no reasonable alternative locations; - [iii] adverse effects to the proposed sensitive land use are minimized and mitigated; and - [iv] potential impacts to industrial, manufacturing or other uses are minimized and mitigated; and - c) requiring an air quality study based on guidelines under Section 143(2.1) for development proposals with sensitive land uses located within 30m of a Major Arterial or Provincial Highway, or 150m of a Provincial Freeway, as defined by Map 3 of this Plan.

-- Specifically, requiring an air quality study based on guidelines under Section 143(2.1) is required for such development proposals with sensitive land uses located within 30m of a Major Arterial or Provincial Highway, or 150m of a Provincial Freeway, as defined by Map 3 of this Plan. - (13) Adopt Regional guidelines concerning noise abatement measures on Regional roads and facilities, and encourage the Local Municipalities to adopt similar guidelines on Local Roads and facilities. - (14) Adopt lighting standards for Regional roads and facilities that would minimize sky-glow and the intrusion of unwanted lighting into adjacent uses and natural areas while not compromising public safety and encourage the Local Municipalities to do the same. - (15) Encourage the Local Municipalities to consider the impact of lighting and skyglow on adjacent uses and natural areas in their review of site plans. - (16) Encourage the Local Municipalities to adopt landscaping policies and practices that would reduce emissions of greenhouse gases and air pollutants and reduce the urban heat island effect.
+- (13) Adopt Regional guidelines concerning noise abatement measures on Regional roads and facilities, and encourage the Local Municipalities to adopt similar guidelines on Local Roads and facilities. - (14) Adopt lighting standards for Regional roads and facilities that would minimize sky-glow and the intrusion of unwanted lighting into adjacent uses and natural areas while not compromising public safety and encourage the Local Municipalities to do the same. - (15) Encourage the Local Municipalities to consider the impact of lighting and skyglow on adjacent uses and natural areas in their review of site plans. - (16) Encourage the Local Municipalities to adopt landscaping policies and practices that would reduce emissions of greenhouse gases and air pollutants and reduce the urban heat island effect.